 Free Magento Open Source or Magento Ecommerce?

 What is the difference between Open Source and Enterprise?
-The features available is what distinguishes these two Magento versions.
+The features available are what distinguish these two Magento versions.
 Both Open Source and Enterprise have security features and continued software support but Magento Enterprise comes with many more features straight out of the box including a dedicated account manager and technical support.